CandelaTang/BioInformatic-Course/README.md

 # BioInformatics
 ## README file
-This repo is created for the bioinformatics course taught by Zhi J. Lu in 2021 spring, Tsinghua University.
+This repo is created for the bioinformatics course taught by Zhi J. Lu & Yinqing Li in 2021 spring, Tsinghua University.